How Can Rock Cliffs and Slopes Collapse?

 The Role of Groundwater

-Plate Tectonics and Long-Term Cliff Development
+Plate Tectonics and Long-Term Development

 Uplift and Exposure